tetratelabs/qcon-labs/docs/vm-workloads.md

 In this lab, you will:

 1. Enable [VM] workload entry auto-registration (a feature considered experimental at time of writing)
-1. Provision a VM and deploy the `customers` app on it.
+1. Provision a VM and deploy the `customers` app to it.
 1. Enable data-plane communication between the VM workload and the mesh
 1. Configure control-plane communication between `istiod` and the VM
-1. Define a WorkloadGroup, a concept analogous to Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/){target=_blank} resource
+1. Define a [WorkloadGroup](https://istio.io/latest/docs/reference/config/networking/workload-group/){target=_blank}, a concept analogous to Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/){target=_blank} resource
 1. Install and configure the Envoy sidecar on the VM

 The fruit of this labor will be to witness the `web-frontend` service successfully make calls to the `customers` backend running on the VM.